A Place of History and Nature

-Prehistoric becomes historic when people start keeping records and writing things down.
+Prehistoric becomes historic when people start keeping records.

 In 1698, Father Eusebio Francisco Kino wrote about visiting the spring, which he named San Sergio.
 After arriving in Mexico in 1683, Father Kino established 24 missions in 24 years, the closest being in present-day Sonoyta, Mexico.